Raccoon254/desktop-apps-learning-path---advanced-java/ReadMe.md

 - Check the course platform regularly for announcements, additional resources, and updates.
 - Make use of office hours and discussion forums to clarify doubts and share insights with your peers.

 Remember, the key to mastering Java desktop application development is practice.
-Code regularly, challenge yourself, and don't hesitate to ask questions.
-Good luck, and enjoy the course!
+Code regularly, challenge yourself, and ask questions.
+Good luck!